Dynamic Kernels and Channel Attention for Low Resource Speaker Verification: Introduction

 The topology of these models and the embedding hierarchies are hypothesised to represent different speaker characteristics.
 ResNet based models \cite{he2016deep} \cite{zeinali2019but} attempt to learn stronger representations with residual skip connections as this enables the composition of deeper models by learning the identity function and compensating for vanishing gradients.
 These speaker embeddings are further distilled by learning saliency regions with attention mechanisms.
 The DNN models using attention and skip connections \cite{tang2019deep} \cite{desplanques2020ecapa} proved a considerable improvement over the traditional x-vectors and i-vector embeddings.
 Both recurrent neural networks (RNN) and convolutional neural networks (CNN) have been used to learn temporal dependencies for speaker representations, noting that the CNN-based models have typically produced better performance with fewer number of parameters than RNNs \cite{zhao2020improving}.

 The current state-of-the-art SV architectures use Time Delay Neural Networks (TDNN) and attention mechanisms in the convolutional channel outputs, which further improved the performance results \cite{desplanques2020ecapa}.
 However SV is still a challenging and computationally demanding task, especially in poor acoustic conditions.
 Large models that have been pre-trained using huge datasets perform well \cite{chen2022large}; however, training and serving these models is becoming increasingly computationally demanding.
 Work by \cite{thienpondt2021integrating} introduced the CNN-ECAPA-TDNN where the convolutional front-end allows the network to construct local, frequency invariant features to integrate frequency positional information.
 In order to enable the network to be invariant to small shifts in the frequency domain and to compensate for the potential intra-speaker variability, 2D convolutions are used to model at a higher resolution.
 However, this approach also uses large amounts of training data, where typically first a pretrained large-scale model is used to then be fine-tuned for state-of-the-art results.
 The ResNet-based models \cite{he2016deep} can suffer from overfitting due to the increases in layer dimensionality and it can also take an excessive amount of time and computational resources to fine-tune the hyperparameters to improve the performance.
+Often the performance of state-of-the-art models can be difficult to replicate due to optimisation and model complexity, which has increased the uptake of fine-tuning pre-trained models \cite{vaessen2022fine, linardatos2020explainable}.